8 questions to ask before buying a new Shopify theme

 Don't be afraid to ask your customers what they like about shopping in your store.
 There is real value in their opinions, and they will often point you in the right direction when it comes to store design.

 This calls for some good old-fashioned competitive analysis.
 Take note of what your competitors are doing and try to determine what's working for them.
 Also see what's not working so you can learn from their mistakes.

-Once again, there's no shame in poaching ideas from your competition (provided you're not outright plagiarizing).
+Once again, there's no shame in taking inspiration from your competition (just don't cross over into plagiarizing).
 As product designers, we can tell you this is common practice, with the idea that over time we are all helping our respective industries evolve for the better.

 And if you find an online store with a design you absolutely love?
 It's not that hard to find out which theme or platform a store is using.

 The size of your product catalog is usually a big factor in determining which theme is best for you.
 Certain themes are designed with specific industries and catalog size in mind, so make sure to do your research.

 For instance, powerhouse themes like Superstore, Turbo, and Empire are optimized for stores with large catalogs, and include enterprise-level features like product filtering and live search.
 On the flip side, simpler themes like Startup and Launch are more suited to single-product stores and smaller catalogs.